jmartz-gmbh/lumen-controller-shop-contact/README.md

 ##### Description
-This Controller should serve Shop
+This Controller should serve Shop Contact